Universal Transport Properties of Continuous Quantum Gases: DRUDE WEIGHT OF THE BOSE-FERMI MIXTURE MODEL

 where $\Delta\mu=\mu-\mu_{c}$ and $\Delta \mathcal{H}=\mathcal{H}-\mathcal{H}_{c}$.
-In the Fermi state, the absence of a bosonic component implies that the associated Drude weights ($D_{nm},D_{mm},D_{me}$) are trivially zero.
-The analytical results in Eqs.~\eqref{eq:Dnn_BF_LJ1_M}-\eqref{eq:Dne_BF_LJ1_M} highlight the universal character of the vacuum-to-liquid transition.
+In the Fermi phase, the absence of a bosonic component implies that the associated Drude weights ($D_{nm},D_{mm},D_{me}$) are trivially zero.
+The analytical results in Eqs.~\eqref{eq:Dnn_BF_LJ1_dimless}-\eqref{eq:Dne_BF_LJ1_dimless} highlight the universal character of the vacuum-to-liquid transition.
 Strikingly, the Drude weights exhibit scaling forms identical to those of the single-component Bose gas, confirming that the physics is governed by the dilute gas fixed point where specific particle statistics become secondary.
-The observed power-law dependencies--$D_{nn} \propto T^{1/2}$ and $D_{ne} \propto T^{3/2}$--rigorously verify the dynamical scaling hypothesis for a system with quadratic dispersion ($z=2$), demonstrating that the macroscopic transport is fully determined by the universal thermodynamics of the incipient quantum fluid.
+The observed power-law dependencies--$D_{nn} \propto T^{1/2}$ and $D_{ne} \propto T^{3/2}$--verify the dynamical scaling hypothesis for a system with quadratic dispersion $z=2$, demonstrating that the macroscopic transport is fully determined by the universal thermodynamics of the underlying quantum fluid.
 This scaling behavior is numerically verified in Fig.~\ref{fig:BF_criticality-1}.

-\subsubsection{Fermi-to-Bose-Fermi (F-BF) Transition}
+\subsubsection{Fermi-to-Bose-Fermi (F-BF) transition}

-The second, more intricate QPT occurs when the system transitions from a pure Fermi (F) phase to a mixed Bose-Fermi (BF) phase.
-This critical point, under strong interactions, is located at $\mathcal{H}_{c}=\frac{4\sqrt{2}}{3\pi c}\left(\mu_{c}+\frac{\mathcal{H}_{c}}{2}\right)^{3/2},\mathcal{H}_{c}>0$.
-A distinct critical behavior emerges at phase boundaries where one species (or spin component) is already populated, forming a degenerate Fermi sea, while the other undergoes a transition.
+The second and more intricate QPT occurs when the system transits from a pure Fermi (F) phase to a mixed Bose-Fermi (BF) phase.
+This critical point is located at $\mathcal{H}_{c} \approx \frac{4\sqrt{2}}{3\pi c}\left(\mu_{c}+\frac{\mathcal{H}_{c}}{2}\right)^{3/2},\mathcal{H}_{c}>0$ in the strong interaction limit.
+A distinct critical behavior emerges at phase boundaries where one species (or spin component) is already populated, forming a degenerate Fermi sea, while the other undergoes a quantum phase transition.
 This scenario is characterized by the coexistence of a temperature-independent background and singular critical fluctuations.
-The total Drude weight splits into a "ground-state" contribution (dictated by the background Fermi surface) and a "critical" correction scaling with temperature.
-Our analytical derivation yields